Harvard Physics faculty in 2018

-The Department of Physics at Harvard is large and diverse.
-With 10 Nobel Prize winners (see above) to its credit, the distinguished faculty of today engages in teaching and research that spans the discipline and defines its borders, and as a result Harvard is consistently one of the top-ranked physics departments in the nation.
+The Department of Physics at Harvard is large and diverse in its research interests.
+With 10 Nobel Prize winners to its credit, the distinguished faculty of today engages in teaching and research that spans the discipline and defines its borders, and as a result Harvard is consistently one of the top-ranked physics departments in the nation.

-The Department's greatest resources are the people that fill its classrooms, labs, and offices, as well as state-of-the-art facilities and an outstanding onsite research library.
+The Department's greatest resources are the people that fill its classrooms, labs, and offices, as well as state-of-the-art facilities.
 For undergraduate concentrators, graduate students, and postdoctoral researchers, Harvard features a complete range of opportunities to engage in world-class physics from theoretical to the experimental.

 Faculty have established several research centers on campus, including: